TerseTears/maani.nvim/README.md

 # :hammer: Making The Theme Better

-If you find a part of the theme to not work as intended, or if you think part of it would benefit from different highlighting choices, please do open an issue.
+If you find a part of the theme not working as intended, or if you think part of it would benefit from different highlighting choices, please do open an issue.

 Of course, bear in mind that you can always extend the theme using `lush` and `lua` quite easily.